orchidb0y/VGdb/README.md

 Choose a platform from the list that will be provided and enter it (not case sensitive).
 The program will return a list of at most 10 games that run on the chosen platform.

 ## Search results completeness
 The database of games used by the program is hundreds of games long.
-This means that restricting the search results to 10 games could prevent the program from showing new games to the user should he repeat the search with the same parameters.
+This means that restricting the search results to 10 games could prevent the program from showing new games to the user should they repeat the search with the same parameters.

-In other to go around that problem, the program will shuffle the list of results and pick the 10 first games, so that every search returns a different result.
+In order to go around that problem, the program will shuffle the list of results and pick the 10 first games, so that every search returns a different result.